 You’ll see a twisted Trade Tower girder and the bullhorn President Bush used to address a shell-shocked crowd at Ground Zero -- somber reminders of a tragedy that will remain etched in the minds of Americans.
 You should allow for at least 25 minutes to pay your respects to the victims inside this moving exhibit.

-Don’t let a pesky growling stomach interrupt your visit to the George Bush Library.
+Don’t let a pesky growling stomach interrupt your visit to the George W. Bush Museum.
 There are two dining options for you if you’re feeling peckish: Café 43 or the casual Courtyard Café.

 Have a Presidential meal at Cafe 43